Western Xia mausoleums: Imperial mausoleums

-The area occupied by the Western Xia tombs runs from south-west to north-east along the eastern edge of the Helan Mountains, and is about 12 km in length, and up to 2.5 km in width.
-The nine imperial mausoleums are arrayed from south to north over a distance of about 10 km, with the earliest emperors buried at the south, and the later emperors buried towards the north.
+The area occupied by the Western Xia tombs runs from south-west to north-east along the eastern foothills of the Helan Mountains, about 12 km in length and up to 2.5 km in width.
+The earliest mausoleums appear to have been built at the southern end, with later construction moving seemingly step by step towards the north.

-Each mausoleum has a similar layout (see plan of Mausoleum 2 below), in general comprising a rectangular outer enclosing wall (waicheng 外城), with a pair of gate towers (quetai 鵲臺) at the south end, then one or more pavilions (usually a pair) housing memorial steles (beiting 碑亭), then a rectangular barbican (yuecheng 月城) in front of the entrance to a square or rectangular inner enclosure (lingcheng 陵城), with watch towers (jiaoque 角闕) at the four corners.
+All mausoleums have a similar layout, generally comprising a rectangular outer enclosing wall with a pair of gate towers at the southern end, one or more pavilions (usually a pair) housing memorial steles, a rectangular barbican in front of the entrance to a square or rectangular inner enclosure, with watch towers at the four corners.
 The solid tomb mound built over the site of the burial is constructed from rammed earth.
 It is positioned off-centre, in the north-west part of the inner enclosure, and is up to 30 metres across and 23 metres in height.
-There are holes in the tomb mounds that would have originally supported wooden beams, and as very large numbers of tiles have been found in each mausoleum, it is believed that the surviving mounds are the cores for a more substantial architectural monument, coated with bricks and with tiled eaves and decorative sculptures at each level.
+There are holes in the tomb mounds that would have originally supported wooden beams, and as large numbers of tiles have been found in each mausoleum, it is believed that the surviving mounds were merely the core of a more substantial architectural monument, coated with bricks, tiled eaves and decorative sculptures on each level.

-Mausoleums 1 and 2 are situated close together at the southern tip of the tomb complex, and are the two largest tombs, with their outer enclosure both measuring 340 × 224 metres.
-These two are believed to be occupied by the grandfather (Li Jiqian) and father (Li Deming) of Li Yuanhao, the first Emperor of the Western Xia.
+Mausoleums 1 and 2 are situated close together at the southern tip of the tomb complex, they are the two largest tombs with their outer enclosures both measuring 340 × 224 metres.
+These two are believed to be occupied by the grandfather, Li Jiqian, and father, Li Deming, of Li Yuanhao, the first Emperor of the Western Xia.